pyoscx/scenariogeneration/README.md

 ### xosc

-The xosc module handles the part related to OpenSCENARIO, and covers all of OpenSCENARIO V1.0.0.
+The xosc module handles the part related to OpenSCENARIO, and covers all of OpenSCENARIO (V 1.0.0).
 The module is a xml file generator which allows the user to easily generate a full OpenSCENARIO hierarchy without the need of explicity define all the levels of abstraction (if not needed).

 ### xodr